 Some notable examples include Edward Gibson, an astronaut aboard Skylab and a previous record-holder for individual time in space, who graduated from Kenmore Senior High School (now Kenmore West); CNN anchor Wolf Blitzer, an alumnus of Kenmore West, and CBS Evening News anchor Jeff Glor, an alumnus of Kenmore East; Jon Luther, former chairman and CEO of Dunkin’ Brands (operator of Dunkin' Donuts and Baskin-Robbins), and actor/comedian Paul Vogt (“MadTV”), both Kenmore East alumni; and Kenmore West alumnus Frank Easterbrook, who has served as a judge on the U.S. Court of Appeals for the Seventh Circuit since 1985 and as Chief Judge from 2006 to 2013, just to name a few.

-Many district schools earned “School of Excellence” designations when this program was implemented in New York State.
+A total of 12 district schools were recognized as New York State Schools of Excellence while this program operated, and seven were recognized as National Schools of Excellence.
+The first New York State Governor's Excelsior Award for excellence in education was awarded to the district in 1992.
 That legacy of educational distinction has continued to this day.
 The district is known for its exceptional art and music education programs, extensive high school course offerings, and superb core academics.
 The district has a long history of athletic achievement, and high school teams have won numerous league, sectional and statewide titles.
 The district is also known for its innovative framework of mentoring, coaching, and staff development that has fostered a world-class teaching staff.
 Also, the district’s two high schools, Kenmore East and Kenmore West, are two of only four International Baccalaureate (IB) schools in the eight counties of Western New York.